CSIS-iLab/on-the-radar/_briefs/china-situational-awareness.md

   - China
 title: China's Strategic Situational Awareness Capabilities
 date: 2019-05-31T04:00:00.000+00:00
-excerpt: China has invested considerably in advancing its capabilities for strategic situational awareness.
-Although traditional shortcomings in strategic early warning have been a serious concern for China, the People’s Liberation Army (PLA) today is developing a more mature architecture that could enhance its capability to undertake nuclear counterattack and conventional operations.
+excerpt: 'China has invested considerably in advancing its strategic situational awareness capabilities.
+Although shortcomings in strategic early warning have been a serious concern for China, the People''s Liberation Army is developing a more mature architecture that could enhance its capability to undertake nuclear counterattack and conventional operations. '
 authors:
 - _authors/elsa-kania.md
 brief_type: Country Profile